Who do I call if I have questions?

 Will I be able to get dental services in KanCare?

-Children already receive dental services.
-That will continue.
-All three KanCare health plans also provide dental exams and cleanings for adults at least once a year.
+Children receive dental services.
+That continued in KanCare.
+The new thing about KanCare is that all three health plans also provide dental exams and cleanings for adults at least once a year.

 Are there any other new services?